Fire and rescue services

 Respect religious and cultural customs and laws during Ramadan.
 Avoid eating, drinking or smoking in public or in front of people who are fasting.

-Unmarried and same-sex couples are not allowed to live together in Gaza or the West Bank.
-They're not allowed to share hotel accommodation either.
+Unmarried and same-sex couples are not allowed to live together in Gaza or the West Bank and aren't allowed to share hotel accommodation either.

 More information:

-Tel Aviv's Ben Gurion International Airport remains open and commercial flights are available.
-However, the airport may pause operations due to heightened security concerns.
+Tel Aviv's Ben Gurion International Airport is open but may pause operations due to heightened security concerns at any time, and at short notice.
 This may cause flight delays or cancellations.
 Check with your airline for the latest updates before travelling.

 Land border crossings to Jordan are open but may close at short notice.
-Check Israeli government websites, and public information of the country of planned travel to make sure border crossings are open before travel.
+Before you travel, check the United Nations Access Coordination Unit website and public information of the country of planned travel to make sure border crossings are open.

-There are 3 land border crossings between Israel and Jordan: Allenby Bridge/King Hussein near Amman, Sheikh Hussein/Jordan River near Irbid, and Wadi Araba near Aqaba.
+There are 2 land border crossings between Israel and Jordan: Sheikh Hussein/Jordan River near Irbid and Wadi Araba near Aqaba.
+Additionally, one land border crossing from Israel to Jordan goes through the West Bank: Allenby Bridge/King Hussein near Amman.

 These border crossings may open and close with little notice.
-There is also the possibility of queues and delays at border crossings.
+There's also the possibility of queues and delays at border crossings.

 You may find it difficult to travel by road if armed conflict escalates.
 GPS signals may be blocked in parts of Israel, disrupting navigational apps and devices.